CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        REQUIRES = [Plugins.StatusBar, Plugins.Toolbar]

-And use this plugin's API to add the individual toolbar we created in the ``container`` module to the main Spyder toolbar.
+And use this plugin's API to add the Pomodoro toolbar we created in the ``container`` module to the Spyder toolbar area.

 .. code-block:: python